 The glory of one and only Undertaker, Triple H, Kane, John Cena, Rey Mysterio, Big Show, the Great Khali, and many others constantly flashes back when one talks about WWE.
-Specifically, the undefeated run of Undertaker and continuously maintaining the character for 25 years shows the commitment and dedication of the guy toward the wrestling fraternity.
+Specifically, the undefeated run of Undertaker and continuous maintenance of the character for 25 years show the commitment and dedication of the guy toward the wrestling fraternity.
 Many other superstars graced the stage.
 Andre, the giant, was such a character.
-The clash between the Big Show and the world’s strongest man Mark Henry always reminds the strength aspect of this sport.
+The clash between the Big Show and the world’s strongest man, Mark Henry, always reminds us of the strength aspect of this sport.
 Brutal attacks using chairs, rods, or other equipment were an additional factor added to the gory side of these events.

 What made these events special was the commentary of the panel members- mostly ex-WWE superstars.
 The adrenaline rush among the spectators at the venue and TV viewers always doubled by listening to the live commentary.
 Pro wrestlers used the commentator’s table to slam the opponents to make the matter more entertaining.

 Still, WWE was just an entertainment industry, unlike the previous 80s WWF events, where the fights were real, and many wrestlers were injured or killed.
 Many argue that WWE events are always scripted, and wrestlers act according to the previously discussed acrobatics or moves.
 The theory seems legit to many after growing up as adults.
 But during our school days, as 90s kids, we considered the fights accurate and enjoyed them a lot.
 So, the question of scripted or not scripted does not make sense to the 90s kids anymore.
 Some unfiltered fun might stay as it is without any condition.

 Many kids, unaware of the dangers of wrestling moves, used to practice among friends, cousins, or siblings and got hurt.
 So much so that the WWE wrestlers came up to warn children, “Do not try at home” after the telecast was over.